Rostislav Zakharov: Biography

-It was the ballet “The Fountain of Bakhchisarai” that marked the beginning of the Soviet choreographic “Pushkiniana” and opened the world to a new method of directorial work in ballet - “drama ballet”.
+It was the ballet The Fountain of Bakhchisarai that marked the beginning of the Soviet choreographic Pushkiniana and opened the world to a new method of directorial work in ballet - “drama ballet”.

-At present, the ballet "The Fountain of Bakhchisarai" is performed in many theaters in Russia and around the world.
+At present, the ballet The Fountain of Bakhchisarai is performed in many theaters in Russia and around the world.
 Also on the stage of the theater named after S.M.
-Kirov he staged ballets “Lost Illusions” by Boris Asafiev (1936), “The Red Poppy” and “The Bronze Horseman” (1949) by Reingold Glier, dances in the operas “Khovanshchina” by Modest Mussorgsky (1933) and “Huguenots” to Giacomo Meyerbeer’s music (1935).
+Kirov he staged ballets Lost Illusions by Boris Asafiev (1936), The Red Poppy and The Bronze Horseman (1949) by Reinhold Glière, dances in the operas Khovanshchina by Modest Mussorgsky (1933) and Huguenots to Giacomo Meyerbeer’s music (1935).

-In 1936-1956 he became the Chief choreographer and opera director of the Bolshoi Theater, where he staged ballets: "The Fountain of Bakhchisarai" (new version 1936), "Prisoner of the Caucasus" (1938) and "The Lady-Peasant" (1946) by B. Asafiev, "Cinderella" (1945) by S. Prokofiev, “Don Quixote” (1940) by L. Minkus, “Taras Bulba” (1940) by V. Soloviev-Sedoy.
-The legendary dance "Gopak", which has been performed with great success on stages of the world's best theaters for over 80 years, is a variation of Ostap from the ballet "Taras Bulba".
+In 1936–1956 he became the chief choreographer and opera director of the Bolshoi Theater, where he staged ballets: The Fountain of Bakhchisarai (new version 1936), Prisoner of the Caucasus (1938) and The Lady-Peasant (1946) by B. Asafiev, Cinderella (1945) by S. Prokofiev, Don Quixote (1940) by L. Minkus, Taras Bulba (1940) by V. Soloviev-Sedoy.
+The legendary dance "Gopak", which has been performed with great success on stages of the world's best theaters for over 80 years, is a variation of Ostap from the ballet Taras Bulba.

-Rostislav Zakharov did not confine his work to choreography, also he staged operas at the Bolshoi Theater, combining the work of choreographer with staging and directing work: “Ruslan and Lyudmila” by M. Glinka (1937; 1956 Prague), “Carmen” by J. Bizet (1943), "Wilhelm Tell" by D. Rossini (1943).
-Opera "Carmen" directed by Zakharov had been performed at the Bolshoi Theater for over 40 years, and in 1959 the role of Jose was performed by the great Italian tenor Mario Del Monaco.
+Zakharov did not confine his work to choreography, also he staged operas at the Bolshoi Theater, combining the work of choreographer with staging and directing work: Ruslan and Lyudmila by M. Glinka (1937; 1956 Prague), Carmen by J. Bizet (1943), Wilhelm Tell by G. Rossini (1943).
+Opera Carmen directed by Zakharov had been performed at the Bolshoi Theater for over 40 years, and in 1959 the role of Jose was performed by the great Italian tenor Mario Del Monaco.